Jaben/Dynamic-Image-Handler/Readme.md

 GPLv2 licensed

 ## Have a real site?
-Use a real image resizer.
+Use a professional image resizer.

-If you have a real site, you'll need a professional image resizing solution such as [ImageResizer.NET](http://imageresizing.net/).
+An excellent professional image resizing solution is [ImageResizer.NET](http://imageresizing.net/).